alex-kalanis/kw_images/README.md

 4.)
 Extend your libraries by interfaces inside the package.

 5.)
-Just call setting and render
+Just call setting and render in controllers

+### Changes

+- v2 has remote as storage, no volume operation directly here